ChaoZhang173/1D-peloton/README.md

 use smart pointer
 **2. Boundary Conditions: Chao**
 finished the initializing particles
+finished genreateBoundaryParticle:03/11/2024
+working on coumpteMassFlowRate
 Need to understand Pinflow and Vinflow
-Need to finish computeMassFlowRate
 **3. material library: Chao**
      Finished the basic neon class, get(1+Z*) need to be finished
-     The 1+Z* function in 3D code returns 0, need to work with
+     The 1+Z* function return 4.9
 **4. Initializer: Chao**
    Initializer is partially finished with using user set input.